 Here at Issues I Face we have mentors that can help.
-Mentors are trained volunteers with real world experience and can often help to offer a second opinion, a listening ear, or other resources.
-These are big issues you’re dealing with and mentors are the best resource we have to help work through them.
+Mentors are volunteers with real world experience who can often help by offering a listening ear or other resources.
+These are big issues you’re dealing with and mentors are the best resource we have to help you work through them.

 If you decide to give it a try, a mentor would email you using our secure system, which ensures your privacy by protecting your information.
 If you want to keep talking, just hit reply.
 The conversation is confidential and non-judgmental.
 You can keep talking to your mentor as long as you like and there is never a fee.